Dr. Jonah Ostroff,

 Cathy is an Assistant Professor at Swarthmore College after finishing her Ph.D. at the University of Oregon.
 Her research focuses primarily on congruences between modular forms and arithmetic statistics, both areas of algebraic number theory.
 Cathy was very active in the Association for Women in Mathematics at UO and supervised several undergraduate projects related to group theory and number theory as part of the AWM Undergraduate Reading Program.
 While she (sadly) never attended a summer math program as a student, Cathy is excited to be back at MathILy-Er.

 Brian earned his Ph.D. from Brown University studying differential geometry and is now a faculty member at Auburn University.
 He did research as an undergraduate at the University of Illinois through the Geometry Lab and the Center for Complex Systems Research.
-He has taught at the Hampshire College Summer Studies in Mathematics and MathILys 2015--2022.
+He has taught at the Hampshire College Summer Studies in Mathematics and MathILys 2015--2022 and 2024.

 Tom is a mathematics faculty member at St. Joseph's University, Long Island.
 He has taught inquiry-based physics labs at UT Austin and Rutgers.
 Trained as a mathematically-oriented physicist but---being confused about the direction of time---his interests un-specialize with the generally accepted flow of its direction, working slowly toward an "undecided major."
 His current interests involve a mix of geometry, topology, quantum mechanics, category theory, computer science, and the mysteries of entropy.